quochuyn/quochuyn/README.md

   </a>
 </div>

-My most recent project:
+My most recent projects:
+  1. 🎥 [youtube-recommender-app](https://github.com/krishch72/youtube_recommender_app) is my master's capstone.
+We built an end-to-end product for browsing Youtube videos with an A.I.-based filter that identifies and flags potentially inappropriate content.
+Check out our [website here](https://youtube-capstone.streamlit.app/) and [medium article here](https://medium.com/@gabrielalon257/youtube-filtering-capstone-67f755fb6dca).
-  1. 🏒 In [nhl-draft-predctions](https://github.com/quochuyn/nhl-draft-predictions), we explored using NLP to analyze scouting reports for player prospects in the NHL.
-We tried the baseline NLTK approach and some state-of-the-art LLMs like Google's BERT and OpenAI's Chat-GPT models.
+  2. 🏒 In this [repository](https://github.com/quochuyn/nhl-draft-predictions), we leveraged Natural Language Processing (NLP) techniques to predict player outcomes in the National Hockey League (NHL) draft.
+We outline our journey through various NLP methodologies, starting from the baseline NLTK approach and progressing to state-of-the-art Language Models (LLMs) like Google's BERT and OpenAI's Chat-GPT.
 Check out our [final paper here](https://deepnote.com/@nhl-draft-predictions/NHL-Draft-Predictions-09d8dc5c-d54b-4729-bd12-f4067dd931f4).

 <!--
 **quochuyn/quochuyn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.